oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-open-api.md

 ```

 <details><summary><b>Explaining the annotations</b></summary>

 `@Schema` is a commonly used annotation with OpenAPI, it basically is used to identify data objects and their fields.

 There are a *very* large number of attributes that can be added to a `@Schema` annotation, and you can see common (and I hope self explanatory) ones here.
 There are also attributes that define minimum and maximum values of an attribute, or define the allowable fields of an enum.
 These could be used to enable client code to apply data validation checks itself before they get to the service itself.

 Some annotations like `required` might seem a bit strange, after all in Java there is no concept of optional attributes on a class or method, however it's important to remember that this relates to data being **transfered**, not to data at rest.
 The Helidon framework will create the **instance** of the class and it's quite reasonable that a class may have a default value for a field.
 In that case it's not going to be *required* that the REST API request defines a value for that field unless the request want's to override the default.

-Full details of the `@Schema` annotation are in the Microprofile OpenAPI documentation linked to at the end of this module
+Full details of the `@Schema` annotation are in the Microprofile OpenAPI documentation linked to at the end of this module.

 </b></details>
 ---